-The more pollinators that visit your garden, the more likely you are to have a good sized harvest.
-You can attract bees, butterflies, honey bees, and many other beneficial insects with brilliant blooms of borage, salvia, and butterfly bush, and by allowing many common food plants to go through their complete lifecycle.
-Carrots, caraway, celery, chervil, cilantro, cumin, parsnips, dill, fennel, and parsley are all umbellifers.
+The more pollinators visit your garden, the bigger your harvest will be.
+You can attract bees, butterflies, honey bees, and many other beneficial insects with brilliant blooms of borage, salvia, and butterfly bush, and by allowing many food plants to go through their complete lifecycle.
+Carrots, caraway, celery, chervil, cilantro, cumin, parsnips, dill, fennel, and parsley are umbellifers.
 Umbellifers have umbrella-shaped flowers that beneficial insects love.
-Allowing lettuces, Swiss chard, and others to go to seed also provides nectar and pollen for these beneficials, as well as hummingbirds.
-The changing shape, colors, textures, and sizes of these plants keeps your landscape interesting.
+Allowing lettuces, Swiss chard, and others to go to seed also provides nectar and pollen for these beneficial insects and hummingbirds.
+These plants will change shape, color, texture, and size over the course of a year, keeping your landscape interesting.
 Just be sure to provide a water source for all these tiny helpers.
 A birdbath or small fountain is all that’s needed.
 Just be sure to clean them every once in a while.

 Fruit cocktail gardens

 Gift gardens are spaces dedicated to growing gift plants.
 Flowers, herbs, and succulents all make lovely presents.
-One type of planting forward, gift gardens provide the space (and reminders) needed to have that perfect gift ready, right on time.
+One type of planting forward, gift gardens provide the space (and reminders) needed to have that perfect gift ready when you need a handy gift.
 Maintaining a gift garden ensures you will always be prepared for those special occasions.

 Holiday dinner gardens

-Nothing says gardener like fresh Brussels sprouts and baby beets at Thanksgiving, fresh greens at Easter, and a juicy watermelon on July 4th.
-If you plan ahead, you can harvest an abundance of many popular holiday meal ingredients right when you need them.
-Beans, beets, carrots, fennel, onions, pearl onions, peas, potatoes, sweet potatoes, spinach, and tomatoes are just a few of the possibilities.
+Nothing says gardener like fresh Brussels sprouts and baby beets at Thanksgiving, fresh greens at Easter, and juicy watermelon on July 4th.
+If you plan, you can harvest many popular holiday meal ingredients right when you need them.
+Beans, beets, carrots, fennel, onions, pearl onions, peas, potatoes, sweet potatoes, spinach, and tomatoes are just a few possibilities.
 Sage, basil, oregano, parsley, and mint can also be grown for your holiday meals.
-Whatever traditions your family celebrates, you holiday dinners garden can save you a trip to the grocery store and give you full bragging rights.
+Whatever traditions your family celebrates, your holiday dinners garden can save you a trip to the grocery store and give you full bragging rights.

 Pizza gardens are fun.
-A round garden space, cut into wedge-shaped sections and planted with popular pizza ingredients.
-Aside from the meat and cheese, you can grow pretty much every other ingredient used to make a pizza.
-Tomatoes, onions, and garlic, make the sauce, along with herbs, such as basil, oregano, and thyme.
+Imagine a round garden space, cut into wedge-shaped sections and planted with popular pizza ingredients.
+Aside from the meat and cheese, you can grow nearly every other pizza ingredient at home.
+Tomatoes, onions, and garlic make the sauce, along with fragrant herbs, such as basil, oregano, and thyme.
 You can also grow sweet red, green, orange, and yellow peppers, hot peppers, zucchini and other summer squash, and artichokes for your pizza.
-If you like, you can even grow your own olive tree in a container, and a patch of wheat or cauliflower for the crust.
-If pizza isn’t your thing, you can pick a different dish, and create your own garden theme using those ingredients.
+If you like, you can even grow an olive tree in a container, and a patch of wheat or cauliflower for the crust.
+If pizza isn’t your thing, you can pick a different dish and create your garden theme using those ingredients.
 Stir fry garden, anyone?

 Storybook gardens are a delightful way to add art and whimsy to a landscape.
-Designing, installing, and caring for a storybook garden is an excellent children’s activity, as well.
-Nearly all traditional children’s stories can be used to create a storybook garden: Beatrix Potter’s Peter Rabbit and Frances Hodgson Burnett’s The Secret Garden are popular favorites, but you can use any book you like that has edible plant references.
+Designing, installing, and caring for a storybook garden is an excellent children’s activity, too.
+Any traditional children’s stories can inspire a storybook garden: Beatrix Potter’s Peter Rabbit and Frances Hodgson Burnett’s The Secret Garden are popular favorites, but you can use any book that includes edible plant references.

 Pick a patch of ground today and cover it with aged compost or arborist wood chips.
 As you select your theme and start choosing plants, worms and microorganisms will be busy working to improve your soil.
 Before you know it, you will be enjoying the fruits (or vegetables and herbs) of your labor!